-Because pre-incentive fee net investment income was below the hurdle rate of 1.75% of net assets, no income-based incentive fee was recorded for the three months ended June 30, 2007 or the three months ended June 30, 2006.
+Because pre-incentive fee net investment income was below the hurdle rate of 1.75% of net assets, no income-based incentive fee was recorded for any of the three or six months ended September 30, 2007 or September 30, 2006.

 The Company has entered into an administration agreement (the "Administration Agreement") with Gladstone Administration, LLC ("Gladstone Administration" or the "Administrator"), a wholly-owned subsidiary of the Adviser.
 Under the Administration Agreement, the Company pays separately for administrative services.
 The Administration Agreement provides for payments equal to the Company's allocable portion of the Administrator's overhead expenses in performing its obligations under the Administration Agreement, including but not limited to, rent for employees of the Administrator and the allocable portion of salaries and benefits expenses of the Company's chief financial officer, controller, chief compliance officer, treasurer and their respective staffs.
-The Company recorded fees to the Administrator on the consolidated statements of operations of \$207,814 and \$115,389 for the three months ended June 30, 2007 and 2006, respectively.
-As of June 30, 2007 and

-March 31, 2007, \$207,814 and \$162,244, respectively, was unpaid and included in the administration fee payable to Administrator in the accompanying consolidated statements of assets and liabilities.
+The Company recorded fees to the Administrator on the consolidated statements of operations of \$227,767 and \$124,861 for the three months ended September 30, 2007 and 2006, respectively.
+The Company recorded fees to the Administrator on the consolidated statements of operations of \$435,581 and \$240,250 for the six months ended September 30, 2007 and 2006, respectively.
+As of September 30, 2007 and March 31, 2007, \$227,767 and \$162,244, respectively, was unpaid and included in the administration fee payable to the Administrator in the accompanying consolidated statements of assets and liabilities.